lfishRhungry/zbanner/README.md

 ## Build

-Xtate could be build through CMake both on Linux and Windows because of cross-platform source code but with some dependencies:
+Xtate could be build through CMake both on Linux and Windows because of cross-platform source code but with some dependencies for building or running.

+Dependencies for building:

-- OpenSSL>=1.1.1 (dependent while compiling)
+- OpenSSL>=1.1.1
-- PCRE2 8bits (dependent while compiling)
+- PCRE2 8bits

+Dependencies for running:

 - lua5.3
 - libpcap(Linux)
 - winpcap/npcap(Windows)